 "Station" - space station

-Pack, Faction – the ships’ pack (or collection, franchise) and faction.
-The Ship building menu have a two-level filter scheme using this parameters.
-In this example, it would be logical to include the ship to the pack called “2001”, and to a fraction called “NASA”.
-There are other ships may by imported for this addon, with the same franchise name “2001”, and the same or different faction.
-For example, “Leonov” ship have the faction “USSR”.
+Pack, Faction - the ships' pack (or collection, franchise) and faction.
+The Ship building menu has a two-level filter scheme using these parameters.
+In this example, it would be logical to include the ship in the pack called "2001", and a faction called "NASA".
+Other ships may by imported for this addon, with the same franchise name "2001", and the same or different faction.
+For example, "Leonov" ship have the faction "USSR".
 All names must be in English.

 Length - length of the ship in meters.
 It is automatically calculated when you first load the ship (using information about the positions and sizes of modules).
 Therefore, when creating this script, specify a value of 0.